Who can participate in ENERGY STAR for small business?

 Aren’t energy efficiency upgrades costly and difficult to implement?

 No. Done properly, energy efficiency upgrades can provide a positive cash flow right from the beginning.
-For specific low-cost and no-cost upgrade options, check out technical resources for small businesses.
+For specific guidance, download a copy of the ENERGY STAR Action Workbook for Small Business.

 Who can I contact for assistance on environmental compliance?